When a sprinter does a proper warm-up their chances of having success dramatically rise.

 If you skimp on your warm-up you will eventually pull your hamstring.

-But by doing the sprinter warm-up you will dramatically reduce the chances of that happening.
+By doing the sprinter warm-up you will dramatically reduce the chances of a bad hamstring injury.

 If you want to build a lean, sprinter body download my groundbreaking eBook below.